martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 {:numbered="false"}

-This document is a result of discussions about how to provide anti-replay protection for OHTTP in which Chris Wood and Eric Rescorla were instrumental.
+This document is a result of discussions about how to provide anti-replay protection for OHTTP in which Mark Nottingham, Eric Rescorla, and Chris Wood were instrumental.